 No answer.
 I fell into my chair and wiped my brow.
 I folded my arms on the desk and rested my head.
 I forced myself to breathe deeply, to calm myself.
 Then, from behind me, I heard a noise.

 The sweet and innocent voice gave me a fright!
-I jumped around and cried at the sight.
-For there, in my very cubicle, was the pink unicorn rocking horse.
-And it spoke to me in stuttered words.
+I jumped around and cried at what I saw.
+There, in my very cubicle, was the pink unicorn rocking horse.
+And it spoke to me in naive, stuttered words.

 Quickly I glanced about the office.
-Everyone was hard at work, eyes at monitors, headphones on.
+Everyone was hard at work, eyes at monitors, headsets on.
 I looked at the– the thing in front of me.

-I leant lower, not wanting to get close, you know, in case it was to attack.
+I leant lower, not wanting to get close..

 ‘What… are you?!’ my voice was shaking.
 So was the rest of me.

 ‘I’m y-your way outa h-here, Henwy!’
 It gave a rock and shook its mane.
-The gold hair flowed in an appealing way and settled into position.
+The golden hair flowed in an appealing way and settled into position.
 A slight smile escaped me.

 ‘What?’
 I asked.
 ‘I don’t know what you mean.
 What are you going to do?’